Data Protection Policy

 Measures to re-enforce accountability and governance; and measures to demonstrate the protection of information rights of the data subject.

 1.1.1.
 This policy requires that personal data shall be:

 1.1.2.
-Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.
+Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organizational measures.
 “The controller shall be responsible for, and be able to demonstrate, compliance with the principles”.

 This section on accountability and governance considers:

 - Roles and responsibilities: the responsibilities of the Board, Data Protection Officer (DPO), information owners, and general employees.